NDunn244/website/README.md

 # website
 Created in 2022.

 This is my website that I designed in my bootcamp, with HTML and CSS.
-I also changed my webpage design to make it show off my interest.
+I also changed my website's design to make it show off my interest.
 <br>
 I even designed my own favicon for my site.
 <br>